 - A36.
 There are a number of supplies involved in dealings connected with amusement machines.
-These are the supply of: - the use of the machine when it is made available to a player; - the hire of the machine when an owner rents a machine out, either for a fixed rental charge or, perhaps for a share of the profits; and - a license to trade when the owner of the premises allows a machine to be sited on his premises.
+These are the supply of: - (a) the use of the machine when it is made available to a player; - (b) the hire of the machine when an owner rents a machine out, either for a fixed rental charge or for a share of the profits; and - (c) a license to trade when the owner of the premises allows a machine to be sited on his premises.

-These supplies are subject to GST.
+These supplies are subject to GST at a standard rate.